crcresearch/ndcmsT3/README.md

 # ndcmsT3
-Documentation for the ND CMS T3 Infrastructure
+Repository with the documentation for the ND CMS T3 Infrastructure, which is automatically built and deployed to GitHub Pages at https://crcresearch.github.io/ndcmsT3/.

 ## How to use this documentation repository